 Now, let’s discuss the averaging methods that led to the three different average F1 scores in the classification report.

+Macro averaging is perhaps the most straightforward among the numerous averaging methods.
 The macro-averaged F1 score (or macro F1 score) is computed by taking the arithmetic mean (aka unweighted mean) of all the per-class F1 scores.
+This method treats all classes equally regardless of their support values.

 The value of 0.58 we calculated above matches the macro-averaged F1 score in our classification report.

+The weighted-averaged F1 score is calculated by taking the mean of all per-class F1 scores while considering each class’s support.
 Support refers to the number of actual occurrences of the class in the dataset.
 For example, the support value of 1 in Boat means that there is only one observation with an actual label of Boat.
+The ‘weight’ essentially refers to the proportion of each class’s support relative to the sum of all support values.

 With weighted averaging, the output average would have accounted for the contribution of each class as weighted by the number of examples of that given class.
+The calculated value of 0.64 tallies with the weighted-averaged F1 score in our classification report.

+Micro averaging computes a global average F1 score by counting the sums of the True Positives (TP), False Negatives (FN), and False Positives (FP).
 We first sum the respective TP, FP, and FN values across all classes and then plug them into the F1 equation to get our micro F1 score.

-In the classification report, you might be wondering why our micro F1 score of 0.60 is displayed as ‘accuracy ’ and why there is NO row stating ‘micro avg’.
+In the classification report, you might be wondering why our micro F1 score of 0.60 is displayed as ‘accuracy ’ and why there is NO row stating micro avg’.

 The reason is that micro-averaging essentially computes the proportion of correctly classified observations out of all observations.
 If we think about this, this definition is in fact what we use to calculate overall accuracy.
+Furthermore, if we were to do micro-averaging for precision and recall, we would get the same value of 0.60.

 micro-F1 = accuracy = micro-precision = micro-recall

 Let us first consider the situation.
-Assume we have a 3 Class classification problem where we need to classify emails received as Urgent, Normal, or Spam.
+Assume we have a 3-class classification problem where we need to classify emails received as Urgent, Normal, or Spam.
 Now let us calculate Precision and Recall for this using the below methods:

-The Row labels (index) are output labels(system output) and Column labels (gold labels) depicts actual labels.
+The Row labels (index) are output labels (system output) and Column labels (gold labels) depict actual labels.
 Hence,

 The mathematics isn’t tough here.
 Just a few things to consider: